 - “The Security Council and war in the twenty-first century”, in: Peace Review 19 (2), Apr.-June 2007, 197–205

-- Member of the Independent Monitor Team (for the U.S. Department of Justice and the U.S. Securities and Exchange Commission) for VEON Ltd.
+- Member of the Independent Monitor Team (for the U.S. Department of Justice and the U.S. Securities and Exchange Commission) for VEON Ltd. and an international telecommunications company

 - Member of the German Counsel Team of the Independent Compliance Monitor Larry Thompson for Volkswagen AG